berkmancenter/curarium/README.md

 1. Browse to localhost:3000

-2. Sign in (you may need to create a new Mozilla Persona account)
+2. Sign in (you may need to create a new account)

 3. Browse to http://localhost:3000/collections/new